cdot65/paloaltonetworks-automation-examples/python/pan-os-object-search/README.md

     Workflow:
         1. Parse command-line arguments
         2. Set the logging level based on the provided argument
-        3. Retrieve the list of prefixes from the settings.yaml file
+        3. Retrieve the list of prefixes from the command-line argument or settings.yaml file
         4. Call the `grab_config` function to retrieve configuration objects
         5. Loop over each prefix:
             a.
 Pass the prefix and lists objects into `find_matches`